-Unilever Nigeria is committed to a working environment that promotes diversity, inclusion, life-long learning, and equal opportunity for persons from all classes of society.
-We are committed to ensuring that employees work in an environment that promotes diversity and that the principles of mutual trust, respect for human rights and equal opportunity are upheld, with zero tolerance for unlawful discrimination or victimisation.
+Unilever Nigeria is committed to a working environment that promotes diversity, inclusion, life-long learning, and equal opportunity.
+We are committed to ensuring that all employees work in an environment that stimulates diversity and where there is mutual trust, respect for human rights and equal opportunity without discrimination or victimization.